250 miles on the road to recovery

 ‘THIS DOESN’T HAPPEN HERE’

 Toney told Wilson he felt like he was choking.
 He took a deep breath and didn’t take another.
 Wilson administered CPR, then transitioned to an AED.
 The suspects had fled.
 As Wilson worked on Toney, her colleagues were setting up a perimeter – still in bloody uniforms – for a manhunt that would last for days.
-Wilson was still working on Toney as they got into the ambulance.
+Wilson kept working on Toney as they got into the ambulance.
 When they arrived at the trauma unit, Wilson felt Toney’s hand.
 It was cold.

 “I thought, 'This is bad.
 But maybe his body is just shunting blood from his extremities to his core,’” Wilson said.